English

 Implement

 Reading and writing is taught at St. Luke’s through carefully selected quality texts, and further developed across the wider curriculum.
-Texts are chosen to link with the topics pupils are learning about and these are used as a springboard to inspire pupils to read and write.
+Texts are often chosen to link with the topics pupils are learning about and these are used as a springboard to inspire pupils to read and write.
 We believe that choosing the right context and starting point to engage our children in their learning is vital in fostering a love for reading and writing.
 Our English lessons develop pupils’ spoken language, reading, writing, grammar and vocabulary, teaching them how to write within specific genres and which structural and language features to include to be successful.

 Writing